Gabelbombe/terraform-cos/modules/sgrules/README.md

 # Sgrules Module

-In this module the security groups of nomdad-clients, -server and consul-nodes are connected apropriately to ensure that the minimal needed access between the instances is ensured.
+In this module the security groups of nomad-clients, -server and consul-nodes are connected apropriately to ensure that the minimal needed access between the instances is ensured.

 ## Overview